davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

    - On **Line 5**, we see a new kind of variable-declaration syntax:

      ```c
      int *ptr;       //declare pointer to an int
      ```

-     This declares a new variable named `ptr`, and unlike anything we've seen before, it holds a memory address, which references an `int` value.
-In other words, `ptr` is a pointer to an integer.
+     This declares a new variable named `ptr`.
+It can hold a memory address that stores an `int`.
 Of course, `ptr` is itself a variable that requires storage, and our figure shows that `ptr` itself is located in byte addresses `35372` to `35375`.

    - On **Line 6**:

      ```c
-     ptr = &days;    //point ptr at the address of days
+     ptr = &days;    //point ptr to the address of days
      ```

      The operator `&var` returns the address of `var`.
 Even though `day` occupies four bytes because it is an `int`, only the address of its first byte (**1112**) is returned.
 Thus, `ptr = &days` will assign **1112** to `ptr`.
 That's how pointers (called "references" in Java) work!
 They're just variables that store addresses to data.